A Guide to Craft Breweries in Philadelphia

 The beer garden at Evil Genius' Lab in Fishtown.
 Photo by JPG Photo & Video for PHLCVB.

-• Taproom Experience: Think of your best friend’s basement, complete with old-school board games and a grunge soundtrack.
+Taproom Experience: Think of your best friend’s basement, complete with old-school board games and a grunge soundtrack.
 Jean shorts and flannels are optional.
-Drinking funny-named beers is required: Chickity China The Chinese Chicken, Stacy’s Mom, There’s No Crying In Baseball, New Phone Who Diss, for example.
+Drinking funny-named beers is required: #Adulting, Stacy’s Mom, There’s No Crying In Baseball, for example.

 A serene neighborhood brewery, Brewery Techne set up shop in 2015, inside Bar Hygge in the Francisville section of Fairmount.
 “Hygge” applies their namesake coziness and conviviality to the brewery, with a well-rounded draft list that runs the gamut from fruit-forward sours and funky saisons to over-the-top barleywines.